slacken/mongoid-state_bits/README.md

 A common practice is to these boolean fields are integrated into an integer field, a binary bit represents a Boolean field.
 For an article, if 1 (the first bit) means open, 2 (second bit) means commentable, 4 means original, then an open, commentable, original article was marked as 7 (1 +2 +4), open, does not allow comments, original articles marked as 5 (1 +0 +4).
 Fields can be marked with an integer instead of multiple Boolean attributes, obviously it is good, but doing so will cause inconvenience on code management.
 For a programmer to deal directly with these flag bits will be a headache, and such code does not look elegant.

+Mongoid::StateBits provides an elegant way to manage such situation.

 ## Installation

 Add this line to your application's Gemfile: